-Carpal tunnel syndrome affects millions in the U.S. It causes pressure on the median nerve in the wrist.
-Symptoms include numbness, tingling, or burning in the hand and fingers, as Mayo Clinic and Johns Hopkins Medicine note.
+Carpal tunnel syndrome afflicts millions of Americans.
+It causes pressure on the median nerve in the wrist.
+According to the Mayo Clinic and Johns Hopkins Medicine, numbness, tingling, or burning sensations can occur in one’s hand and fingers.

 This condition occurs when the median nerve is squeezed.
-It happens as it passes through the carpal tunnel, a narrow pathway in your wrist.
+As it moves into the carpal tunnel, a narrow pathway in your wrist, it happens.

 Recognizing carpal tunnel syndrome early is key.
 It helps avoid worsening pain or loss of hand function.
-Medical experts say timely care can prevent long-term damage.
+Timely medical attention may eliminate damage from COVID.

 Understanding this condition is crucial.
 It protects your daily activities and overall health.